DragonQuest: Skills

 Any player character may choose to learn various skills in DragonQuest.
 Vocations such as Ranger, Thief, Assassin, Merchant, Courtesan, Navigator, Healer, Military Scientist, Mechanician, Beastmaster, Troubador may be acquired by expending the necessary experience points.
-Certain other skills, such as Stealth, Horseback Riding, reading and/or writing a Language can also be practiced and improved.
+Certain other skills, such as Stealth, Horseback Riding, reading and/or writing a language can also be practiced and improved.
 Characters are not limited to any particular set of skills, and a Halfling Assassin who speaks perfect Elvish is technically possible.

 Weapons are learned in much the same manner as Vocations.
-The limitation is that weapons have various maximum ranks (levels) which can be achieved, while other skills usually top out at rank 10.
+The limitation is that weapons have various maximum ranks (levels) which can be achieved, while other skills usually top out at rank ten.
 Magic spells gain improved chances of success and better strength when rank is gained in them also, and this is done on a spell-by-spell basis (e.g. character is a fire mage and has improved his skill to rank 6 in Fireball, but rank 0 in many other spells of his magic college which he considers less important).

 Characters are required to spend many weeks training after an experience-generating adventure in order to increase skill levels.
 Weapons training typically requires the aid of a person of greater skill than the player, and hiring a weapon-master can be expensive as well.
-Often, a group will return to town laden with gold, only to realize that between the several months spent training (room & board) and the cost of experts to assist them with training, most of the money is already spent!
-It is also possible that a character may actually be the expert in his/her local area, and thus might have to travel some distance to receive instruction from a person of greater ability.
+It is also possible that a character may actually be the expert in his/her local area, and so may have to travel some distance to receive instruction from a person of greater ability.